go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 (s/main/\<tag|release\>).
 Any string in the format `%(X)s` is a feature powered by [ini](https://github.com/go-ini/ini/#recursive-values), for reading values recursively.

-In the default values below the form `$XYZ` in this document refer to dependence on an environment variable.
-(However, also see `environment-to-ini`.)
-In addtion default values in the form _`XxYyZz`_ refer to values listed as part of the default configuration.
-You cannot use these notation forms in your own `app.ini` file.
+In the default values below, a value in the form `$XYZ` refers to an environment variable.
+(However, see `environment-to-ini`.)
+Values in the form  _`XxYyZz`_ refer to values listed as part of the default configuration.
+These notation forms will not work in your own `app.ini` file and are only listed here as documentation.

 Values containing `#` or `;` must be quoted using `` ` `` or `"""`.